HerrMotz/bachelor-thesis/publication/main.typ

       Write a heartwarming preface.
       - mention Olaf Simons for the idea in his blog post
       - mention Lucas Werkmeister for his assistance on technical details on Wikibase
-      - mention C. B. and J. M. for their support in writing and proofreading my thesis
+      - mention C. B. and J. M. for their mentoring
       - mention Patrick Stahl for his work on the thesis ]
   ],